kapouer/express-dom/README.md

 ## Backend

-express-dom installs playwright-core and expects a system-installed chrome browser to be available.
+express-dom installs puppeteer-core.

+It is best to install chromium and firefox (on linux, using the package manager).

 ## License